IBM/teaching-your-monolith-to-dance/docs/application-management/README.md

 ### Request server dump

 You can request a snapshot of the server status including different types of server dumps, from an instance of Open Liberty server running inside a Pod, using Open Liberty Operator and `OpenLibertyDump` custom resource (CR).

+The following steps to request a server dump are illustrated in the screen recording below:

 1. From the left-panel, click on **Operators** > **Installed Operators**.